Homotopy commutativity in quasitoric manifolds: Introduction

 \section{Introduction}

 Quasitoric manifolds were introduced by Davis and Januszkiewicz \cite{DJ} as a topological counterpart of smooth projective toric varieties.
 By definition, a quasitoric manifold is a closed manifold of dimension $2n$ equipped with a locally standard action of $T^n$ such that the orbit space $M/T^n$ is isomorphic to an $n$-dimensional simple polytope as a manifold with corners.
 Recall that every toric variety is constructed from a fan, a combinatorial object.
-There is a similar combinatorial construction of quasitoric manifolds.
-Namely, we can construct a quasitoric manifold $M(A)$ over a simple polytope $P$ from $P$ and a characteristic matrix $A$ over $P$, which is an integer matrix satisfying a certain nonsingular condition with respect to intersections of faces of $P$, and every quasitoric manifold $M$ over $P$ is equivalent to $M(A)$ for some characteristic matrix $A$ over $P$, where equivalences among quasitoric manifolds will be defined in Section \ref{Loop space decomposition}.
+There is a similar combinatorial construction of quasitoric manifolds, each of which is equivalent (in a precise sense defined in Section \ref{Loop space decomposition}) to that associated to a simple polytope $P$ and a certain characteristic matrix over $P$.
 Here, we remark that our equivalences of quasitoric manifolds are weaker than those in \cite{DJ} as they respect a fixed isomorphism $M/T^n\cong P$ while ours do not.
-Then every quasitoric manifold is constructed from combinatorial data of a simple polytope and a characteristic matrix, up to equivalence.

 It is well known that properties of a toric variety are described in terms of the corresponding fan, which exhibits a fascinating connection between algebraic geometry and combinatorics.
-Then it may be possible to describe topological properties of a quasitoric manifold in terms of the underlying simple polytope and the characteristic matrix, which may also exhibit a fascinating connection between topology and combinatorics.
+Then it may be possible to describe topological properties of a quasitoric manifold in terms of the underlying simple polytope and the characteristic matrix, which also exhibits a fascinating connection between topology and combinatorics.
 There are examples of such descriptions for quasitoric manifolds, cohomology and Chern classes as in \cite{DJ}.